 - A. Section 01 00 00 Execution Requirements: Field inspecting, testing, adjusting, and balancing. - B. The Contractor shall be required to hydrostatic pressure test all water mains, appurtenances and plumbing trains. - 1.
 Perform testing in accordance with applicable standards: - a.
 PVC pipe: Simultaneous hydrostatic pressure and leakage test.
 The system shall be pressure tested in accordance with AWWA C605 and M23, with the exceptions noted below: - 1) Test pressure: In accordance with test pressure summary table provided as Appendix to Contract Documents. - 2) In no case shall the test pressure exceed the manufacturers' recommended maximum safe test pressure for the pipe, fittings or appurtenances. - 3) Test duration: 2 hours minimum. - a) Engineer may require longer duration test (up to 24 hours) if there is any doubt as to integrity of a particular section of pipe or appurtenances. - b.
-Ductile iron pipe: AWWA C600 - c.
-Steel pipe: AWWA C200 - 2.
+Ductile iron pipe: AWWA C600 - 2.
 Hydrostatic pressure testing of main line shall be performed in sections between each pair of adjacent isolation valves.
 Do not skip any isolation valves in delineating test sections, without express written permission by Engineer. - 3.
 No observable leakage is allowed.
-Measurable leakage must be within the maximum allowable limits set forth by applicable AWWA and ASTM standards.

-- 4. Any leaks detected during testing shall be repaired.
+Measurable leakage must be within the maximum allowable limits set forth by applicable AWWA and ASTM standards. - 4.
+Any leaks detected during testing shall be repaired.
 After repairs are completed, another full duration test shall be performed on the section of the pipeline to which the repairs were made. - 5.
-All air must be vented from the pipeline prior to pressurization. - 6.
-The pipeline must be fully restrained prior to pressurization, including permanently installed items and any temporary appurtenances used for testing. - 7.
-All hydrostatic pressure tests must be witnessed by NTUA personnel.
-Contractor is responsible for coordination of testing schedule with NTUA to allow NTUA's representative to be present.
+All air must be vented from the pipeline prior to pressurization.